rdnajac/SOCKit/README.md

 * interpreter.ml (not a compiler!)

 # TODO
+## TODO for Hello World Submission
+**URGENT**

+* summarize the work done so far and work left until completion (with the expected timeline) in the README.md file
+* include source code in *our* language in the `/test/` directory
+* update the language implementation for SOCKit features

+## TODO for Final Submission
 * require `dune clean` and `dune fmt` before pushing to the repo
     - this can be done with a git hook
+    - for now, just remember to do it please
+* set up testing
+    - process example files
+    - add a `dune runtest` command
+* pin llvm version in opam file
+* check cross-platform compatibility